LBPeterson/VEL113F_Genetic-Algorithms/README.md

 After running a genetic algorithm utilizing an edge recombination scheme, reciprocal mutation, and using the Lin-Kernighan heuristic for 20000 generations with 20 individuals, a solution is presented:
 ![Final](/Presentation/final.png)
 More generations will be needed to find the optimal solution, and a rewrite of the edge recombination scheme with an emphasis on efficiency would improve the algorithm quite a lot.

+The ER-LIN* files are the output of the program to create this solution.